Barozzi/gnote/README.md

 ### Command: gnote ticket

 We use Jira at work and each time I pull a new ticket, I make a note folder to track my investigation, things I've done, things I'm going to do, etc. Doing this helps me when I get interrupted mid-feature and then come back to the ticket.
 When I have good notes, I find it easier to deal with having lots of unfinished tickets.

+I organize my notes using the PARA method.

 ```
 $ gnote